-Sensor N: sensitivity for sensor number N. The default value is 90% (maximum sensitivity).

-Sensitivity Objects: shows or hides the "Sensor N Sensitivity" to allow changeovers of the values set in parameters.
+- Sensor N [1...90...100 %]: sensitivity for sensor number N. - Sensitivity Objects [enabled/disabled]: shows or hides the "Sensor N Sensitivity" to allow changeovers of the values set in parameters.

 The project topology shows the following objects as well:

 "Scene Input" and "Scene Output": objects to receive or send scene values from or towards the KNX bus.